yehiarasheed/GP-Auto-Rayan-Performer-Bot/README.md

 The performer bot operates unattended and is triggered by a queue populated with car model links.
 It efficiently navigates through car model links, gathers comprehensive data, and ensures accurate data collection and management.

 >[!IMPORTANT]
 >All file paths used in the project are relative, allowing users to clone the project and use it directly.
 Outputs are stored in the `Outputs` folder.
-Ensure that the `Inputs` folder contains necessary files for the bot to function correctly.

 ## Process Flow Chart
 ![Process Flow Chart](processFlowChart.jpg)